 The people who will watch your longer IGTV videos or Youtube videos will usually already be a fan, or they’re a follower whose attention you have caught and is looking for more from you.

-It is much more difficult to convince a stranger to stick around for 3 minutes if they know nothing about you yet.
+It is much harder to convince a stranger to stick around for 3 minutes if they know nothing about you.
 However, they’re much more likely to give you 15-30 seconds of their time.

-That is not to say that all your content should be short form video content, as your fans wouldn’t get a deeper connection with your brand or your music.
+That is not to say that all your content should be short form video content.
+Your loyal fans still want a deeper connection with your brand or your music.

 Where To Host Your Video